 A history of the people of African descent in the Americas, including the United States, as well as the Caribbean, Central and South America.
 Issues of survival and resistance, the persistence of racism and white supremacy, and struggles for freedom, across countries and time periods, will be stressed.
-Goal 4, ELO5 Histories - Equality

-An introductory survey of selected world civilizations from earliest times to approximately 1500 A.D., combining broad chronological coverage with intensive concentration on a small number of selected topics.
+Goal 4, ELO5 Histories - Equality, ELO5 Histories - Equality and Peace combining broad chronological coverage with intensive concentration on a small number of selected topics.
 Those social, political, economic and intellectual themes which have a direct bearing upon contemporary culture and society will be stressed.
-Goal 4, ELO5 Histories - World Citizenship
+Goal 4, ELO5 Histories - World Citizenship, ELO5 Histories - Sustainability